DTPulseOn-prem documentation

 cd /opt/dtpulse && docker compose pull && docker compose up -d

-This pulls the latest published image, rolls the app + cron containers.
+Pulls the latest published image, rolls the app + cron containers.
 Postgres data and configs are preserved.
 Migrations run automatically; on a migration failure docker-compose keeps the previous container running, so you have a safe rollback.

 To pin a specific version instead of :latest, edit .env: